Shingles Symptoms and Diagnosis Facts to Know

 Check out this article: 7 Problems You Experience When You Have a Compromised Immune System

-Pain is one of the most evident of shingles symptoms, and it can occur even before the blisters are visible.
-This is because the virus affects the nerves in the dermis.
-In the majority of cases, the blisters appear between 1 and 14 days after the first sensation of pain, and the pain can be either mild or severe.
+Pain is one of the most evident of shingles symptoms, the blisters appear between 1 and 14 days after the first sensation of pain,

 The first shingles symptoms are: